FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Yucheng-Wang/_index.md

     link: https://github.com/tltwyc
 ---

-I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen and going to be a M.Sc.
+I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen and am going to be a M.Sc.
 Candidate in September, 2025.
 My research interest lies in programming theory and formal verification of operating systems.